zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 ### Hardware
 * Sometimes TC SOM not going into fastboot mode with command (Needs switch)
 * Always a different MAC ID on WiFi so always get different IP
-* ADB flaky on M0051 with old APM.
-Get a root cause.
 * Sometimes the debug board USB hub doesn’t show up (Both M0062 and M0067)
   - Do they need rework?
 And / or special BSP support?
-* One TC SOM seems flaky
-  - Tom had trouble with QFIL
-  - Showed up without serial number on adb

 ## Miscellaneous
 * Sometimes QFIL generates a read only filesystem